Infocaster/Datefolders/README.md

 - **AllowedParentDocTypes** | (Optional) The doctype alias for the parent(s) to limit the creation of datefolders to. (e.g. "blog") - comma separated values are allowed for multiple doctype aliases

 ## Changelog
+Version 11.0.0
+- Updated to use umbraco v11

 Version 10.0.0
 - Updated to use umbraco v10.